PharmGKB/PharmCAT/docs/methods/calling/CFTR.md

 In recommendation section:
 For combinations including F508del(CTT), F508del(TCT), G551D, G1244E,
 G1349D, G178R, G551S, S1251N, S1255P, S549N, S549R(A\>C), S549R(T\>G),
-R117H use recommendation as in guideline tool with \'other\' being either Reference or any ***incidental allele***.
+R117H use recommendation as in guideline tool with \'other\' being Reference.

-For combinations between ***incidental allele*** display:
-\'CPIC does not provide recommendations for this genotype.
-Variant is included in CPIC supplemental table of variants recommended by the American College of Medical Genetics (ACMG) Cystic Fibrosis Carrier Screening Working Group that should be tested to determine carrier status as a part of population screening programs.\'

 ### If caller returns variant/reference with variant being any name we have in definition file